ember-template-lint/ember-template-lint/README.md

 <div>A bare string</div>
 ```

-When ran throught the linters `verify` method we would have a single result indicating that
+When ran through the linter's `verify` method, we would have a single result indicating that
 the `bare-strings` rule found an error.

 ## Install